CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Runtime/BB_Diagnostic_Services_Applications.md

 ## Description
 <!-- General Description of the BB -->
+Diagnostic service applications are interpreted as the diagnostic services according to ISO 14229.
+Some of the service implementations are application specific like routines, data identifiers and DTCs, but at least generic hook must be defined.
+This includes in future also the connection to the Offboard by service orientedVehicle Diagnostic (SOVD).

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+SOVD should be standardized working with ISO 14229.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+AUTOSAR Classic
+AUTOSAR Adaptive
+ASAM SOVD

 ## Compose BB(s)
 <!-- Link to required BB(s)